intersel/iFSM/README.md

 ========

   - Example_1.html - simple example of independant buttons using the same machine definition
   - Example_2.html - simple example of submachine delegation.
-It show how to set condition on state change according to submachine states.
+It shows how to set conditions on state change according to submachine states.
   - Example_Request - simple example of a 'request' process with a diagram showing the state changes according to the triggered events
-  - Example_HSM_calculator - not really optimized but a working calculator
+  - Example_HSM_calculator - a simple working calculator managed with states and events...

 Machine State Definition